Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Mistakes That Kill Conversions

-• Horizontal Scrolling: Content that doesn't fit the screen width
+• Horizontal scrolling: Content that doesn’t fit the viewport

-• Flash Content: Not supported on most mobile devices
+• Flash content: Unsupported on most mobile devices

 Form Design Errors